What is Bipolar Disorder?

 Brain structure and functioning

-One study using MRI found that the pattern of brain development in children with bipolar disorder was similar to that in children with “multi-dimensional impairment,” a disorder that causes symptoms that overlap somewhat with bipolar disorder and schizophrenia.
+One study using MRI scans found that the pattern of brain development in children with bipolar disorder was similar to that in children with “multi-dimensional impairment,” a disorder that causes symptoms that overlap somewhat with bipolar disorder and schizophrenia.
 This suggests that the common pattern of brain development may be linked to general risk for unstable moods.

-Another MRI study found that the brain’s prefrontal cortex in adults with bipolar disorder tends to be smaller and function less well compared to adults who don’t have bipolar disorder.
+Another MRI study found that the brain’s prefrontal cortex in adults with bipolar disorder tends to be smaller and functions less well compared to adults who don’t have bipolar disorder.
 The prefrontal cortex is a brain structure involved in “executive” functions such as solving problems and making decisions.
-This structure and its connections to other parts of the brain mature during adolescence, suggesting that abnormal development of this brain circuit may account for why the disorder tends to emerge during a person’s teen years.
+This structure and its connections to other parts of the brain mature during adolescence, suggesting that abnormal development of this brain circuit may account for why the disorder tends to emerge during a person’s teenage years.

 Extreme stress, trauma, acute/prolonged illnesses or financial pressures have also known to trigger Bipolar Disorder in people already predisposed to the condition.

 ‘Illnesses of the Mind can be more difficult to understand and treat.
 The pain a mentally ill patient goes through is comparable to that of one suffering from an acute, incurable physical illness.’